 10 Green and Cheap Holiday Decorations

 There are plenty of good reasons these days to explore holiday decorations that are both “green” and cheap.
-Avid crafter Michael Aldrich, of Greenfield, MA said “green, home-made holiday decorations are a lot more special than anything you can find in a store.
+Avid crafter Michael Aldrich, of Greenfield, MA claims “green, home-made holiday decorations are a lot more special than anything you can find in a store.
 You get to recycle, use your creativity and you end up with something people will cherish.”
-Aldrich offered up his top 10 picks for decorations that are easy on the earth and your wallet.
+Aldrich offers his top 10 picks for decorations that are easy on the earth and your wallet.

-3. Frozen wine bottle holders: Follow instructions for frozen candle holders, except don’t pour the last inch of water on top.
-Aldrich said you just need to use an outer can large enough to accommodate the size of a wine bottle.
-If used indoors, place on a surface that won’t be damaged by the ice melting.
+3. Frozen wine bottle holders: Follow instructions for frozen candle holders, except ... don’t pour the last 3/4 inch of water on top.
+According to Aldrich, you just need an inner can large enough to accommodate the size of a wine bottle.
+If the wine bottle holder is to be used indoors, place it on a surface that won’t be damaged by the ice melting.

-5. Lemon peel ornaments: Using a paring knife, peel a lemon peel in a circular downward motion to create a spiral.
-Aldrich said to then preserve the peel as you would the dried fruit.
-Once the peels are dry, pierce one end with a needle and colored thread to create an ornament.
+5. Lemon peel ornaments: Using a paring knife, cut off a lemon peel in a circular downward motion to create a spiral.
+Then brine the peel following the instructions for dried fruit (above).
+Once the peels are dry, pierce one end with a needle and string with colored thread to create an ornament.

-8. “Santa” apples heads: You can either simply carve faces into the apples, or hollow them out like a jack-o-lantern.
-“You can use seeds for the eyes,” said Aldrich.
-Preserve the apples with the above brine recipe.
-Aldrich said you can use the hollowed apples with tea lights in them or you can turn a non-hollowed apple that has been carved and preserved into a doll by adding sticks and doll clothes.
-You can also use the non-hollowed carved apples as a tree ornament.
+8. “Santa” apple heads: Carve faces into the apples, or hollow them out like a jack-o-lantern.
+“You can use seeds for the eyes.”
+Preserve the apples with the brine recipe in No. 4.
+Aldrich recommends that you place tealights inside the hollowed apples -- or turn a non-hollowed apple, which has been carved and preserved, into a "doll" by adding stick limbs and tiny clothes.
+You can also use the non-hollowed carved apples as tree ornaments.

-10. Decorative fat balls for outdoor trees: Soften vegetable shortening or suet and mush in seeds and berries (do not use holly berries as they are poisonous).
-Form into a ball and tie twine or a ribbon around the ball and place in the refrigerator to harden.
+10. Decorative fat balls for outdoor trees: Soften vegetable shortening or suet; then mash in seeds and berries (do not use holly berries as they are poisonous).
+Form into a ball, tie twine or ribbon around it and place in the refrigerator to harden.
+Then hang outside on a tree as a bit of holiday landscaping for your feathered friends.
 “The suet balls are a great gift for bird lovers too.
-Just make sure it’s kept cool and opened quickly,” Aldrich said.
+Just make sure they're kept cool and opened quickly.”